Simple Lego Boat STEM Challenge to Make Learning Fun

 Our next attempts went better.
 Notice we took off our masts.

-Even though our second Lego boats floated, they had a slight lean to them.
+Even though our second Lego boats floated, they had a slight lean.
 I observed that, over time, they started to slowly take on water.
 Not a huge deal until we took on our second challenge (but more on that in a minute).

-We also experimented with having a mast of our ships.
+We also experimented with having a mast on our ships.
 Our first attempts didn’t go well.
 Our boats toppled immediately.
-With some experimenting, though, we were able to get our boats to float with a mast on it.
+With some experimentation, though, we were able to get our boats to float with masts.

 Extensions to the Lego Boat STEM Challenge #1:

-- Timed Challenge– If you want to make things a little more challenging, give kids a time limit.
+• Timed Challenge– If you want to make things a little more challenging, give kids a time limit.
 Tell them they have X number of minutes to build their boats.
-It could be five minutes or ten.
+It could be five or ten minutes.
 Pick a set time and start the timer.

-- Set dimensions– Another way to make things a little more interesting is to set certain dimensions.
+• Set dimensions– Another way to make things a little more interesting is to set specific dimensions.
 For instance, the Lego boats can only be X inches long or only X amount high.
 On the same note, you could say the boats MUST be at least X inches long.

-- The challenge can be to see whose boat floats the best on the first try.
-After that, they build a whole new boat.
+• The challenge can be to see whose boat floats the best on the first try.
+After that, they built a whole new boat.

 Lego Boat Challenge #2